Dorris Motors Corporation: Production vehicle

 The company took over the original St. Louis Motor Company plant and began production there.
 The first vehicle had a four-cylinder engine with 101 in wheel-base, which took the New York Automobile Show by storm in January 1906.
-Over time, Dorris' cars became more powerful, graduating from a four to six-cylinder engine, and increasing nearly 30 in in the wheelbase.
+Over time, Dorris' cars became more powerful, graduating from a four- to six-cylinder engine, and increasing nearly 30 in in the wheelbase.
 The engines were of the OHV design, unusual at the time.
 The price tag of these cars was nearly $7,000.

 Hall Brothers In Dorris Auto after 33 hour record setting time across the state of Missouri.

-In 1909, Guy Herring Hall Sr. and his brother, George Hall, drove a Dorris across Missouri, setting a record time of 33 hours.
+In 1909, Guy Herring Hall Sr. and his brother, George Hall, drove a Dorris across Missouri, setting a record of 33 hours.

-Prior to World War I truck production began.
-In 1917, the capital stock expanded by $700,000 to $1,000,000, enabling expansion of the company.
+Truck production began before World War I. In 1917, the capital stock expanded by $700,000 to $1,000,000, enabling expansion of the company.
 Company president, H.B.
 Krenning stepped aside "because of needed rest" and W.R.
 Colcord assumed his duties.